- Who We Are

 Can I borrow a lock?

 Casco Bay and Pineland offer locks to borrow at the membership desk.
-(This service is not available at the Greater Portland branch.)
+(This service is not available at the Greater Portland and Northern York County branches.)
 We will hold onto your membership card or car keys in exchange for a lock while you are here.
 We also sell locks.

 Can I rent a locker?